cubenicke/Fury/README.md

 ## Usage

-In key bindings, bind these actions to some keys available to you mid fight (Same commands can also be created as macros - to create a button on action bar)
+In key bindings, bind these actions to some keys available to you mid fight (Same commands can also be created as macros - to create a button on action bar).
+Easiest way to get going is to bind keys to Attack and Charge.
+Those two will work in most situations and just use charge to initiate fights (2-3 presses) then spam use Attack.
+When You want to have more control over the logic you can go into the other keybinds or even macros to finetune your playstyle and handle certain mechanics.

+### KeyBinds

 Attack - One button Fury Warrior rotation.
 Spam it!
+Charge - Will charge or intercept, sometimes builds rage and or switch stance to be able to charge/intercept.
 Toggle HS or Cleave - Dump excessing rage with Heroic Strike or Cleave.
 Useful in threat situations and for a AoE with single mob prio.
 Toggle WW - Stops using Whirlwind during normal rotation, toggle it in CC situations. or Kel'Thuzad to don't do damage on Mind Controlled people.
-Toggle DW - Enable it a bit into fights when you want your first Death Wish to fire off.
+Toggle DW - Enable it a bit into fights when you want your first Death Wish to fire off (Also controls Orc racial Blood Fury).

 ### Usage as Macros
 Some commands exists as key bindings, but for most commands one has to write a macro to make them usable during combat.